Clean Air Grants for Marine Engines

 • Vessels must be based in Santa Barbara County.

-• Vessels must operate 50% of the time in coastal waters of Santa Barbara, San Luis Obispo, and/or Ventura counties with the remainder in California coastal waters.
+• Vessels must operate at least 50% of the time in coastal waters of Santa Barbara, San Luis Obispo, and/or Ventura counties with the remainder in California coastal waters.

 • Vessels are required to maintain a functioning hour meter as required by the CARB Commercial Harbor Craft Regulation.